SPIN-web/SPIN2026/_pages/artifacts.md

 All AEC members: please read the [**reviewer instructions**](./AE_instructions.md) carefully.

-We also recommend artifact authors go through the instructions so that you know how reviewers will evaluate your submission and can prepare a better artifact.
+We also recommend artifact authors go through the instructions so that you know how reviewers will evaluate your submission and can prepare a better artifact accordingly.

 ## Submission Guidelines